Wereldmuseum Leiden

 • Effert, Rudolf.
 “Volkenkundig Verzamelen: het Koninklijk Kabinet Van Zeldzaamheden en het Rijks Ethnographisch Museum 1816-1883.”
 Dissertatie, Universiteit Leiden, Leiden 2003.

-Dissertation by Rudolf Effert, equal to the English version.
-About the history of the National Ethnographic Museum and how it was formed from the collections of the Royal Cabinet of Curiosities.
+Dissertation by Rudolf Effert, corresponds to the English version.
+About the history of the National Museum of Ethnology and how it was formed from the collections of the Royal Cabinet of Curiosities.https://search.worldcat.org/title/317117313?oclcNum=317117313

 • Wengen, Ger van.
 Wat is er te doen in Volkenkunde?: de bewogen geschiedenis van het Rijksmuseum voor Volkenkunde in Leiden, Leiden 2002.